Chapter 15:

 “What, do you think I’m a fool?
 That I haven’t considered that myself?”
 Niels said calmly.
 “You priests are all the same; thinking that you’re divinely blessed with wisdom that no one else will understand.”
 He glared at me.
 “If you’re going to say something, say it quickly before I decide to report you to the town guard.”

-Unfortunately, I couldn’t give up on my conversation with Niels; in a strange new world like this, I needed as many allies as possible, and Niels was probably one of the most valuable allies I could acquire.
+I stiffened at his precise remark about what I'd thought of him.
+Still, I couldn’t give up on my conversation with Niels; in a strange new world, I needed as many allies as possible, and Niels was probably one of the most valuable allies I could acquire.
+I breathed deeply and forced myself to calm down.

 “Fine; Niels, since you know that meeting these wizards is your best chance to become one yourself, why have you not gone and done so before now?”